 Figure 3.2.
-Transaction Architecture.
+Network Configuration of the Proposed system.

 The payment gateway system components are as follows:

 (1) Real Time Alert Engine

 The payment gateway has used its security knowledge and expertise in designing special security enhancement features for the SPGS.
 One such feature, unique to SPGS payment gateway systems, incorporates additional authentication processes aimed at transaction security.